-Prerequisites: Restricted to MDIA majors or consent of instructor.
+Prerequisites: Major statuss or consent of instructor.
 This course provides a theoretical investigation into the properties of audio and sound.
 Topics include the physiology and psychology of hearing, acoustics, psychoacoustics, sound design, sound environments, ambience, sound theory, and audio's relationship with radio, television, and film.